... which is not something I often get to do!

 I asked what the client usually used for cleaning the roof.
 There was a pause, and a somewhat shifty look.

-Ah, it hasn't done it in recent years, has it?!
+Ah, it hasn't been done in recent years, has it?!
 I then asked if they had

 an old mop, anything on a stick, and was presented with a small dishmop.